 Important Note: Please use the Woobie cleanup thread to propose characters before writing their entries.
 Woobie Family entries not approved by the thread will be deleted.
 Also do not remove entries that have been approved.

 - The Souma of Fruits Basket fame take the Hereditary Curse avenue.
 If you count all of the non-Souma characters who end up marrying into the family, the angst level skyrockets even further.
 No one had a happy childhood, no one got their happy ending without a pound of flesh.
+Thankfully, the sequel reveals that they managed to make sure the cycle ended there.

 - Rule of thumb: if you're a member of the Yagami family and your name isn't Reinforce Zwei, the Lyrical Nanoha fanbase has probably wanted to give you a hug (they wanted to hug Rein too, but for entirely different reasons).
 Hayate was a paraplegic orphan suffering from a terminal illness, the Wolkenritter were basically slaves for centuries, Reinforce Eins is a literal Woobie, Destroyer of Worlds, and the plot of A's is kicked off by fate (not that Fate) threatening to take away the happy life they managed to build together in spite of all of that.
 This stops applying in later seasons, though not before their joined by Agito, a Living Weapon who was experimented on for an unspecified period of time and found herself unable to properly repay the man who saved her life despite her best efforts.